How to Safely and Easily Paint a Baby's Crib!

 What Should I Use as a Top Coat After I Paint a Crib?

-When you are redoing a crib (or other children’s furniture and toys) you want to ensure that the product you use as a top coat is no odor, non toxic and VOC free as well.
+When you are redoing a crib (or other children’s furniture and toys) you want to ensure that the product you use as a top coat is no odor, non toxic and ultra low VOC as well.

 Hemp Oil and Clear Natural Furniture Wax are both great options!

 Using Hemp Oil as a Top Coat for a Crib: